Aadniz/idleminer-xmrig/README.md

 Then you can detach by doing `CTRL + A` and then press `d`

 ## Known bugs
-idleminer will fail to kill the process if there is more than 1 name existing.
+* idleminer will fail to kill the process if there is more than 1 name existing.
+* Does not work on Wayland